data-intuitive/ti_celltrails/README.md

 Content-Type: application/json
 Date: Thu, 18 Oct 2018 12:02:23 PM GMT

-{
-    "msg": [
-        "Message: This works"
-    ]
-}
+[]
 ```

+This endpoint returns a list of job IDs.

-## `/start`
+## `/job`

-A second endpoint is defined that runs the _celltrails_ method on a synthetic
-dataset.
-It can be run as such:
+Start a new celltrails process.
+Synthetic data is generated for each call

-	http localhost:8080/start
+	http localhost:8080/job

+The output of this (async) call is the job ID for this job.
 The process takes some time and therefore it is wrapped in a _promise_.

+Multiple jobs can be started and the `future` package will _try_ to run them in parallel.

 ## `/status`

-This endpoint provides feedback on the progress of the process:
+A status can be requested for a job, resulting in either of 3 possibilities: Running, Done and a job ID that is not correct.

-    http localhost:8080/status
+    http localhost:8080/status\?job\=<jobID>

-It simply returns `true` when the process has finished and `false` otherwise.

 ## `/result`

 When the process has finished, this endpoint returns the result as a `JSON` serialized object:

-    http localhost:8080/result
+    http localhost:8080/result\?job\=<jobID>

 Please note: